hyperledger-solang/solang/docs/targets/polkadot.rst

 .. code-block:: bash

-  solang compile --target substrate flipper.sol
+  solang compile --target polkadot flipper.sol

 Now you should have a file called ``flipper.contract``.
 The file contains both the ABI and contract wasm.
 It can be used directly in the